 Our already fragile world peace?"
-He supplies his own apocalyptic answer: it must be said because "tomorrow might be too late", Grass also calls for "unhindered and permanent monitoring of Israel's nuclear facility and Iran's nuclear
+He supplies his own apocalyptic answer: it must be said because "tomorrow might

-Israel and Iran ... says little about Israel and much about Mr Grass."
-Netanyahu described Iran as "a regime that denied the Holocaust and threatens to anni-hilate Israel".
-He added: "It is Iran, not Israel, that is a threat to the peace and security of the world,"
+Grass also calls for "unhindered and permanent monitoring of Israel's nuclear facility and Iran's nuclear Israel and Iran ... says little about Israel and much about Mr Grass."
+Netanyahu described Iran as "a regime that denied the Holocaust and threatens to annihilate Israel".
+He added: "It is Iran, not Israel, that is a threat to the peace and security of the world."